• Blog

 Trendy modern empty business office with desks and computer equipment

-For this tip, we mean “work environment” both physically and digitally.
+For this employee engagement idea, we mean "work environment" physically and digitally.

 Physically

-• How comfortable are your team members in their physical work space?
+• How comfortable are your employees in their physical workspace?

 • Do they have adequate equipment, rest areas, facilities, and amenities?